Whitaker may have violated group's tax-exempt status | New Country 923

 Daniel Borochoff, president of CharityWatch, a Chicago-based group that monitors the nonprofit world, said that statement appears to violate the IRS ban on engagement for or against a particular political candidate.
 “It’s highly critical of a candidate, and he ought not to be doing that, because it’s a political partisan comment,” he said.

+FACT has also sometimes asked for investigations of Republicans including Rep. Mark Meadows of North Carolina over an employee’s severance pay, former Rep. Charles Boustany of Louisiana over alleged use of official resources for his campaign, and former Rep. Todd Akin of Missouri for an allegedly improper in-kind donation.

+But the news and social media postings highlighted on the FACT website are focused overwhelmingly on challenges to Democrats and Democratic groups.

 Whitaker, a former U.S. attorney in Iowa, left FACT in October 2017 to become Attorney General Jeff Sessions’ chief of staff.
-He was named this week by President Trump to take over at least temporarily for Sessions, who resigned at Trump’s request.
+He was named Wednesday by Trump to take over at least temporarily for Sessions, who resigned at Trump’s request.

 FACT was founded in 2015, tax filings show.
 Whitaker drew a sizable portion of its budget as his salary as president and executive director — in 2016 he earned more than twice what leaders of similar groups were paid on average that year, according to data from another watchdog group, Charity Navigator.